-Probate Law Attorney Serving Kennewick, Washington
+Probate Law Attorney Serving Olympia, Washington

 Going through probate can be a complicated and lengthy process.
 Probate is a court-supervised process that is often required to settle the final affairs of the deceased.
 It provides the surviving spouse and other close relatives the legal authority to gather the assets of the deceased, pay taxes and debts, and eventually transfer assets to inheritors.

 With more than 25 years of experience, attorney at law Robert Taylor-Manning can assist beneficiaries or fiduciaries with all stages of will probate or trust administration.
 He provides detailed guidance, skilled advocacy, and compassionate direction.
-Northwest Elder Law Center represents clients in Kennewick, Washington, and the surrounding area as well as Portland, Oregon nearby counties.
+Northwest Elder Law Center represents clients in Olympia, Kennewick, Washington, and the surrounding area as well as Portland, Oregon nearby counties.

 What is Probate?

 Probate is the legal process of the distribution of assets left by a deceased person, which is overseen by a court.
 Assets are defined as anything of value that a person owns.
 The probate process may be necessary for a variety of situations, including:

 Deciding how to distribute assets if the deceased has no will;